Gran.Fanm.Kiki

 The Whole Standard

-I don’t wear outdoor shoes inside my home.By the entryway, I have a floor mat to step on and a shoe organizer.
-They are simple, intentional, and keep my home feeling clean.When service providers visit, I don’t expect them to take their shoes off, so I keep disposable shoe covers by the front door.Here’s the problem I realized recently: I had a standard, but I didn’t fully support it.I was mandating shoe covers, but, I wasn’t providing everything needed to make that process smooth.
-I didn’t provide a dedicated garbage bin for the used covers.Because of this, visitors were awkwardly walking out of my home; still wearing the covers, unsure of where to toss them, or just keeping them because they liked the quality (which was cute, but still not the point).My implementation was good but it wasn’t complete.One afternoon, I remembered that I had an extra trashcan in the bathroom.
-I didn’t want a bathroom bin sitting in my foyer, but, something told me to check anyway.
-When I opened it, I found a small inner trash bin that was simple, clean, and the perfect size for the entryway.I placed the bin beside the shoe rack and it fit so effortlessly that I had to laugh.Overall, my structure wasn’t wrong, it was just incomplete.
-Once I filled the gap, everything clicked into place.— Gran.Fanm.Kiki
+I don’t wear outdoor shoes inside my home.By the entryway, I have a doormat and a shoe organizer.
+These items are simple, intentional, and help keep my home clean.When service providers visit, I don’t expect them to take their shoes off, so I keep disposable shoe covers by the front door.Here’s the problem I recently noticed: I have a standard, but I don't fully support it.I was mandating shoe covers, but, I wasn't providing a dedicated garbage bin for used shoe covers.Because of this, visitors were awkwardly walking out of my home still wearing the covers, asking where to toss them, or just keeping them because they liked the quality.My implementation was good but the system was not complete.One afternoon, I remembered that I had an extra trashcan in the bathroom.
+I didn’t want a bathroom bin in the entrance, but, something told me to check it out anyway.
+When I opened it, I found a small inner trash bin that was simple, unused, and the perfect size for the entryway.I went on to place the bin beside the shoe organizer and it fit perfectly!Standards are important.
+If you want them to succeed, you must also create systems that support them.— Gran.Fanm.Kiki

 A Note from the Balcony